ModellingWebLab/WebLab/README.md

 pytest
 ```

-If you encounter database access issues.
-You may need to give the weblab user rights to create databases:
+If you encounter database access issues, you may need to give the weblab user rights to create databases:
 ```
 sudo -u postgres psql postgres
 ALTER USER weblab CREATEDB;